bwoody3142/FullCourtAnalytics/Documentation/User.md

 - Then type the date of your game into the third box.
 - Check the box at the bottom if your team was the home team.
 - Finally, click the "Upload" button to upload your game film.
+- If you would like to go back to the team home page hit the "Back" button.
+- If you would like to sign out hit the "Sign Out" button.
 ![Upload](https://github.com/bwoody3142/FullCourtAnalytics/raw/master/AuxiliaryFiles/fcaUpload.png)<br>

 ## Analyst